genomicsclass/leanpub/manuscript/eda_for_highthroughput.md

 ![Histogram obtained after permuting labels.](images/R/eda_for_highthroughput-tmp-pval-hist2-1.png)

-In a later chapter we will see that the columns in this dataset are not independnet and thus the assumptions used to compute the p-values here are incorrect.
+In a later chapter we will see that the columns in this dataset are not independent and thus the assumptions used to compute the p-values here are incorrect.

-#### Data Boxplots and Histograms
+#### Data boxplots and histograms

-With high-throughput data we have thousands of measurements for each experimental unit.
+With high-throughput data, we have thousands of measurements for each experimental unit.
 As mentioned earlier, this can help us detect quality issues.
 For example, if one sample has a completely different distribution than the rest, we might suspect there are problems.
 Although a complete change in distribution could be due to real biological differences, more often than not it is due to a technical problem.
 Here we load a large gene expression experiment available from Bioconductor.
 We "accidentally" use log instead of log2 on one of the samples.

 ```r